OFF THE TRACK THOROUGHBREDS

 We hope you enjoy our site and take a moment to drop us a message.

-We have a wide variety of ex-racers available for rehoming that have recently come off the track and ready to start their second careers.
+We have a wide variety of ex-racehorses available for rehoming that have recently come off the track and ready to start their second careers.

 We also offer freelance equestrian services from coaching to yard assistants and locum services within Gloucestershire.
 Monique Lyle, the owner of Team BTA and Team ITA, hosts a variety of equestrian clinics within Gloucestershire and is available for lessons and clinics locally.